- Write the book the audience wants to read. Don’t write the book you want to write.

 How to get other people to quote your book:

-1. Create a list of prospects: people on your level that would be likely to comment on the book.
-They can be authors, politicians, celebrities, blogs, professional reviewers, podcasts, YouTubers, IG influencers, FB pages,
+- Create a list of prospects: people on your level that would be likely to comment on the book.
+They can be authors, politicians, celebrities, blogs, professional reviewers, podcasts, YouTubers, IG influencers, FB pages.

-2. Build a relationship: engage with their work on social media, follow their Twitter/Fb account, answer their newsletter emails.
+- Build a relationship: engage with their work on social media, follow their Twitter/FB accounts, answer their newsletter emails.
 Go to their conference and meet them in person.

-The best way to be selected by the Amazon algorithm to sell books is to…sell a lot of books.
+The best way to be selected by the Amazon algorithm is to sell a lot of books.
 The more books are sold, the better it is.